-D' Surgical management of IMD Monitoring of compartmental pressure in patients with IMD and extensive vascular involvement of a limb should be considered.
-It is necessary to resort to a specialist urgently to assess and interpret the monitoring of compartmental pressure.
-Urgent debridement is recommended if secondary infections of the wound appear in the paediatric patient, if the situation allows.
-From the early hours of admission, orthogaedic and plastic surgeons should be consulted to assess the patient's needs.
-The need in some cases to amputate large body areas poses an ethical conflict that should be discussed jointly by surgeons and intensive care physicians, taking into account the views of parents or caregivers In patients with meningococcal purpura fulminans and ischemia, the possibility of performing the arthrolysis technique when the human and technical resources are available, should be considered.
+- D Monitoring of compartmental pressure in patients win IMD and extensive vascular involvement of a limb should be considered. - It is necessary to resort to a specialist urgently to assess and interpret the monitoring of compartmental pressure. - D Urgent debridement is recommended if secondary infections of the wound appear in the paediatric patient, if the situation allows. - From the early hours of admission, orthopaedic and plastic surgeons should be consulted to assess the patient's needs. - The need in some cases to amputate large body areas poses an ethical conflict that should be discussed jointly by surgeons and intensive care physicians, taking into account the views of parents or caregivers. □ - In patients with meningococcal purpura fulminans and ischemia, the possibility of performing the arthrolysis technique when the human and technical resources are available, should be considered.